MarinaGoldoni/predictive-analytics/README.md

 ## Predictive Analytics Learning Exercises

 ### Description
-This repository contains challenges and exercises related to Predictive Analytics for learning purposes.
+This repository contains challenges and exercises related to Predictive Analytics created for learning purposes.

 ### Repository Structure
 The repository consists of two notebooks and two datasets: